25prabhu10/notes/docs/Languages/C-CPP/C-Cpp_Concepts.md

 ## Setup

-To start working with C/C++ you need to install few application in your system, such as IDE's or Text Editors, Compilers etc.
+To start working with C/C++ you need to install few application in your system, such as IDE's or Text Editors, Compilers etc...

 You can use any IDE or Text editor, some of the are listed below: